Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-03-14-a-day-in-ersfjordbotn.md

   - tromso
 ---
 <div class="article-text">

-woke up early, did the exercise thing
+## Woke up early, did the exercise thing

 * Planned the journey (SCREEN SHOTS AND ALL)
 * BOUGHT A TICKET without wifi-for some reason